AdityaSrivastava8/SkillUp_Hackathon_2026/Screenshots_and_Explainations.md

 The Pending Submissions section allows the admin to view all pending payment submissions made by users.
 It displays the relevant payment details, including the user name and UTR ID, so the admin can verify the transaction before approving the payment.
 This helps ensure that subscription payments are properly verified and prevents unauthorized plan activation.
 This option is exclusively for Admins, So after entering 3 digit pin.
-Admin can access this option.
+Only Admins can access this option.
-After full payment Admin allows the user to enjoy his/her desired plan.
+After full payment Admins allow the user to enjoy his/her desired plan.

 ### Future Prospects